 I have never really been a fan of pie crust.
-Don’t get me wrong I still love the filling in the pie, but the crust was always left behind on my plate.
-So naturally when we went grain-free, I came up with crustless recipes like Pumpkin Pie Pudding, so I could still enjoy the flavor of the pie without the crust.
+Don’t get me wrong, I still love the filling in the pie, but the crust was always left behind on my plate.
+So naturally, when we went grain-free, I came up with crustless recipes like Pumpkin Pie Pudding, so I could still enjoy the flavor of the pie without the crust.

-When you are instructed to bring pie to the holiday table, you must bring pie with a crust.
+When you are instructed to bring a pie to the holiday table, you must bring pie with a crust.
 So I had to come up with something grain-free.
 Not only did it need to be grain-free, but it also had to be edible enough for my family not to know the difference.

 After a little bit of experimentation, I finally came up with a grain-free basic pie crust recipe that is very versatile.
 Fill it with pecan pie, pumpkin, or really flavor it up with chocolate pie filling!
 The possibilities are endless.
 You can even freeze the dough in those cases of pie emergencies!